felixbade/minecraft-death-location/README.md

 # minecraft-death-location
-A very simple Bukkit/Spigot plugin that shows the player location in the death message.
+A very simple Bukkit/Spigot plugin that shows the player's location in the death message.
 No permissions, no configuration.

 ![Screenshot of a death situation](screenshot.png)